St Stephen's, Gloucester Road: Present

 St Stephen's offers a number of Sunday and weekday Masses, with music sung by a professional choir.
 The organ, built in 1905 by Norman and Beard, was enlarged in 2001 by T. W. Fearn & Son.

-As a traditional Anglo-Catholic parish which rejects the ordination of women to the priesthood and as bishops, St Stephen's receives alternative episcopal oversight from the Bishop of Fulham, currently the Rt.
+As a traditional Anglo-Catholic parish which does not accept ordination of women to the priesthood and as bishops, St Stephen's receives alternative episcopal oversight from the Bishop of Fulham, currently the Rt.
 Rev. Jonathan Baker.
 The parish is a member of Forward in Faith.

 Notable connections

 The church is noted for its connection with the poet T. S. Eliot.
 Following the traumatic breakdown of his marriage to Vivienne Haigh-Wood, Eliot sought spiritual refuge at St Stephen's.
 Between 1933 and 1940 he lived in the church's vicarage, first at 9 Grenville Place (1934–1937), then at 11 Emperor's Gate (1937–1940).
 St Stephen's played a prominent role in the development of his Christian faith as he explored the traditions and disciplines of Anglo-Catholic worship and devotional practices.
 For 25 years he served as a churchwarden of St Stephen's, and a memorial to him was erected in the church after he died.

+Christopher Lee was an altar server at the church after World War II.